nsidc/pmesdr/README.md

 pull 6 GHz TBs from corresponding JAXA L1B files.
 The L1B files are organized by half-orbit and include half-orbit overlaps.
-For these sensors, the workflow required to produce complete gsx files containing all channels requires calls to gsx for the original L1C (all channels but 6 GHz), a call gsx for each potential corresponding L1B files (for only 6 GHz data), and finally a call to a python function `gsx-merger` to merge the partial gsx files into a single, complete gsx file for input to the PMESDR system.
+For these sensors, the workflow required to produce complete gsx files containing all channels requires calls to gsx for the original L1C (all channels but 6 GHz), a call to gsx for each potential corresponding L1B files (for only 6 GHz data), and finally a call to a python function `gsx-merger` to merge the partial gsx files into a single, complete gsx file for input to the PMESDR system.

+The global metadata for CETB output files indicates the names of the respective input files used.
+For example, a CETB 6 GHz file will include the names of both JAXA L1B and PPS L1C inputs, because data are derived from both of these input sources, 6 GHz TBs are drawn from JAXA L1B and the remaining geolocation and positional data are drawn from the PPS L1C.
+However, for other channels, the global metadata will only include the list of input PPS L1C files, since all data are derived only from the L1C inputs.

 <figure>
 	<img src="./images/gsx_adapter_for_amsr.png" alt="gsx adapter for AMSR concept" />